ccht-ncsu/Spatial-Temporal-Controls/Supplementary-Scripts/README_make13.md

 - **Internal Source CSV**
   - Node IDs used as internal SWAN sources
   - Associated station names and coordinates
-  - This can be used with the make26.py code for cases of exporting spectra
+  - This can be used with the update26.py code for cases of exporting spectra

 ---

 ## Methodology

+The following steps demonstrate how the script works internally.
+To run the script, the user only needs to define the polygon vertices of the region of interest and specify whether internal sources are existing or need to be generated.

 ### Step 1: User Inputs
 - Read required files and user-defined parameters